nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 Concepts in SilQ
 ****************
 This page describes the main concept in SilQ.
-The first section describes the `Main classes` that build up the layers of abstraction.
+The first section describes the `Main classes <main-classes>` that build up the layers of abstraction.
-The second section describes how all these classes interact with one another when `Targeting a pulse sequence` to a specific experimental setup.
+The second section describes how all these classes interact with one another when `Targeting a pulse sequence <targeting-pulsesequence>` to a specific experimental setup.
 The final section describes the `AcquisitionParameter`, which is the final layer of abstraction, and whose description

+.. _main-classes:
 Main classes
 ============
 The classes described here are ordered by how they control one another.
 In general, classes later on control the classes described earlier.
-Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameters <Parameter>`.
+Every class described here is a QCoDeS `ParameterNode`, and their properties are `Parameters <Parameter>`, and so they benefit from all the features provided by these.
+See `Parameter guide <in-depth guides/Parameter guide>` and `ParameterNode guide <in-depth guides/ParameterNode guide>` for more information.

 InstrumentInterface
 ---------------------